Nathan-Weatherly/ForexRL/README.md

 Actions:

- - Discrete of -1 and 1.
+ - Discrete of 0 and 1.
- - 1 is 100% of portfolio with a longposition
+ - 1 is 100% of portfolio with a long position
- - -1 is 100% of portfolio with a short position
+ - 0 is 100% of portfolio with a short position

 Observations: